 When calculating the customer retention rate, the number of new customers acquired is not counted, only the number of existing customers at the end of a specific period.
-The figure for the remaining customers is arrived at by subtracting N from the value of E. To determine the percentage, divide the result by the number of customers at the beginning and then multiply by 100.
-Below is the procedure:
+To determine your remaining customers subtract N from the value of E. To get a percentage, divide the result by the number of customers at the beginning, then multiply by 100.
+Below is the formula:

 CRR = ((E-N)/S) *100

 Benchmarking and monitoring the CRR enables businesses to improve various aspects to ensure that they retain most of their customers.
 What is the ideal CRR value?
-Companies should strive to attain a CRR of 90 percent or at least, 85 percent.
+Companies should strive to attain a CRR of at least 85 percent.
 Nonetheless, this will vary from one business to another; hence, it is important to monitor a company's CRR individually.
-The point is to keep improving upon the metric monthly.
+The point is to keep improving the metric monthly.

 Here are some excellent strategies for increasing customer retention each business should implement: